michalpieszczyk/IntercomAndroid/README.md

 • Reuse your old smartphone as Intercom for your house.

-• Guest comming to your house see the welcome screen with your address.
+• Welcome screen with your address is presented.

 • Guest takes a picture of himself using front facing camera, then tap "Call" to notify you that someone is comming.